Current courses

 Environmental Data Science

-Data science is rapidly changing environmental scholarship.
-Environmental data is growing exponentially in size and quality at an unprecedented rate.
-The data deluge comes with new challenges of sifting, processing, and synthesizing large and diverse sources of information.
-In this course, students learn the fundamental practices of environmental informatics mainly using the R programming language.
-The workshop-style class includes environmental-related modules; each module introduces new datasets and questions, leading to new hands-on skills.
-Throughout the quarter, students use these skills to identify an environmental-related topic and complete an analysis paper.
+Data science is rapidly transforming environmental scholarship.
+Environmental data is growing in both volume and quality at an unprecedented rate, creating new challenges in processing, synthesizing, and analyzing large and diverse information sources.
+In this course, students learn key practices of environmental informatics, primarily using the R programming language.
+This workshop-style class features environmentally focused modules, each introducing new datasets and analytical questions.
+Throughout the course, students apply their skills to an environmental topic of their choice, culminating in a data analysis paper.

 Past courses